Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel bimodules

-Going in the opposite direction, we can easily decide if an indecomposable singular Soergel bimodule can be realized as the induction of another bimodule.
+Going in the opposite direction, we can easily decide if an indecomposable singular Soergel bimodule can be realized as the induction of another Soergel bimodule.
 For $w\in W^I$ we define $S_w=\{s \in S \mid sw\leq w$ in $W/W_I\}$.
-(When $W$ is a Weyl group, then the subgroup $W_{S_w}$ is precisely the stabilizer of the Schubert variety corresponding to $w$.)
+(Notice that the subgroup $W_{S_w}$ is the stabilizer of the Schubert variety corresponding to $w$.)
 Then, for any $J\cug S_w$, we have